DanielPajita/DanielPajita/README.md

 In my GitHub, you will find:

-- 📊 Data analysis projects;
+- 📊 Data analysis projects.
-- 🧪 Scripts for data cleaning and processing;
+- 🧪 Scripts for data cleaning and processing.
-- 📦 Applied econometric work;
+- 📦 Applied econometric work.
 - 📝 Notes and materials from my studies in data science.

 If you have any questions, please feel free to contact me: